DiarmuidSheeran/Personal-Profile/README.md

 * There are 3 standered text input fields, a radio input field and a larger text area field
 * There is a submit button underneath the input fields that allows the user to submit the data they have entered.
 * There is also a reset button to allow a user to reset the form.
+* The form fields are required to be filled in order to for it to be submitted and the text area must have at least 20 charecters entered into it.

 ![picture of feedback form](documentation/feedback.jpg)